Caregiver Visa Canada and Pilot Programs

 What is the NOC TEER code for caregiver in Canada?

 The National Occupational Classification (NOC) TEER code for caregivers in Canada is 44101 (support worker) and 44100 (child care).
+More details will be added as the updates come.

 Caregiver Pilot Program Canada